arturo-caceres/issue-tracker-documentaition/README.md

 ## Target audience

-The target audience of this application is the collective group of employees and managers in the Star Security company.
+The target audience of this application is the collective group of employees and managers in the Lock Security company.
 Personnel should be able to effectively use the application and contribute to issues posted.

 ## Tech stack